qmat-geqs/qmat-geqs.github.io/index.md

 ## News

+### February 28, 2025
+> Version 1.1.0 of GScrew (Python package for generalized screws) is released.
+It is the first fully stable version of the package.
+[See more](research.md#generalized-screw-theory-for-mechanics-and-twistors).

 ### January, 2025
 > M1 students now have the possibility to realize a tutored project with the GeQS.
-[See more](research/tutored_projects.md)
+[See more](research/tutored_projects.md).

 ### September 30, 2024
 > This year's first QMat student meeting.
 The GeQS group, the [2SPL](https://2spl.odoo.com/) and the [QMat Seminars](https://2spl.odoo.com/seminars) are represented.

 ### September 25, 2024
 > A first version of the QMat Seminars program is released.
-[See more](https://2spl.odoo.com/seminars)
+[See more](https://2spl.odoo.com/seminars).

 ### September 1, 2024
 > The *Strasbourg Students Physical Letters* are launched, as a scientific journal for students and by students.
-[See more](https://2spl.odoo.com/)
+[See more](https://2spl.odoo.com/).

 ### June 4, 2024
 > Student seminar at the Faculty of Physics and Engineering in Strasbourg.
-[See more](events.md#2024-student-seminar-on-quantum-sciences)
+[See more](events.md#2024-student-seminar-on-quantum-sciences).

 ### April 3, 2024
 > Publication of “Formalizing Screw Theory with 3D Geometric Algebra” in *Physica Scripta*.
-[See more](articles.md#formalizing-screw-theory-with-3d-geometric-algebra)
+[See more](articles.md#formalizing-screw-theory-with-3d-geometric-algebra).

 * * *